Garlic-Team/gcommands/guide/guide/questions/alwaysobtain.md

 The `alwaysObtain` option does a simple thing.
 Arguments in the first message iniating the command do not count.

-This example is too showcase in which cases `alwaysObtain` would be usefull:
+This example is to showcase in which cases `alwaysObtain` would be useful:

 ```js
 const { Command, ArgumentType } = require("gcommands");